regentanzer/birdnetpi_etl/README.md

 ## Step 8: Display Data
 The reason why I built this was to display data in a dashboard.
 I connected the google sheet to a Looker Studio dashboard.
-Here are some examples of pages: